SCP-Information for schools

 - The assessment also includes a review of collision data, traffic speed and infrastructure.

-- It is unlikely a site would be approved if there are other formal crossing points such as signalised crossings or zebra crossings.
+- A site would not be approved if there are other formal crossing points such as signalised crossings or zebra crossings.

-What happens if the site meets the criteria?
+What happens if the site meets the criteria and recruitment?

 - We will try and recruit a School Crossing Patrol.
 Information about the post are on our School Crossing Patrol webpage, which links to Devon Jobs where interest applicants apply online.
 Vacancies are also promoted through Job Centre Plus and our social media channels.